Teen driver accused in crash that killed 2 kids in Vaughan, Ont. granted $300,000 bail

 According to police, a 10-year-old girl and her four-year-old brother were playing on their driveway on May 16, alongside a neighbour who was helping them fix a bike when the three individuals were struck by a black Mercedes-Benz sedan around noon.

 The siblings later died in hospital.
 The neighbour was also taken to hospital but sustained non-life-threatening injuries.
-An online fundraiser supported by the family identifies the children as 10-year-old Anaya and 4-year-old Jax.
+An online fundraiser supported by the family identifies the children as 10-year-old Anaya and four-year-old Jax.

 Police took a 16-year-old into custody at the scene.
 He faces six charges, including two counts of criminal negligence causing death, two counts of dangerous operation of a vehicle causing death, one count of dangerous operation of a vehicle causing bodily harm and one count of criminal negligence causing bodily harm.